Don’t waste your time trying to find the best places in the world to celebrate New Year’s Eve. We’ve already done it for you.

 Carnival is the biggest bash in Brazil each year, but there’s nothing quite like New Year’s Eve in Rio, where an estimated 2 million people converge on one of the world’s most famous beaches to party all night.
 Getting there isn’t easy: You’ll have to wait in long lines to get on the metro, and intense traffic makes driving a non-starter, so most people start the party along the way and are fully in the spirit by the time they arrive at Copacabana Beach.
 It’s a tradition to wear white, and don’t be alarmed when the entire horde rushes into the ocean after midnight—they’re taking part in the tradition of jumping seven small waves and making a wish or giving thanks with each one.

 Let’s get a couple of things straight: in Edinburgh, it’s “Hogmanay,” not “New Year’s Eve,” and the celebration takes three days, not one.
-Kick off the festivities with a Viking torchlight parade on December 30th, as more than 8,000 torchbearers march through the streets while tens of thousands of additional revelers follow along while fireworks light up the sky.
-On the big night, join the giant street party outside of Edinburgh Castle for concerts, dancing, outdoor bars and, of course, a spectacular midnight fireworks display.
-And, if you’re not too tired to roll out of bed early on January 1st, put on your silliest costume and march down High Street before joining in on the Loony Dook (that’s the part where your plunge yourself in the frigid River Forth).
+Kick off the festivities with a Viking torchlight parade on December 30th, as more than 8,000 torchbearers march through the streets while tens of thousands of additional revelers follow along as fireworks light up the sky.
+On the big night, join the giant street party outside of Edinburgh Castle for concerts, dancing, outdoor bars, and of course, a spectacular midnight fireworks display.
+And, if you’re not too tired to roll out of bed early on January 1st, put on your silliest costume and march down High Street before joining in on the Loony Dook (that’s the part where you plunge yourself in the frigid River Forth).